Making Diwali Understandable: How To Explain Diwali to a Child

 One way to share Diwali with others is by inviting friends and classmates to participate in the festivities.
 Children can organize a small Diwali celebration at home or at school, where they can showcase the rituals and traditions associated with the festival.
 This could include lighting diyas, creating beautiful rangoli designs, and sharing traditional Indian sweets.

-Another way to share Diwali is through storytelling.
+Another way to explain Diwali to a child is through storytelling.
 Children can learn and share the legends and stories associated with the festival.
 They can organize storytelling sessions with their friends, where they narrate the tales of Lord Rama and Goddess Lakshmi, highlighting the values of courage, compassion, and victory over evil.

 Activity | Description |